deanvons/jest-dojo/README.md

 ## Usage

-1. Open index.html in live server
+1. Open index.html in live server (to see how the website works)
-2. Write unit tests in Jest for the practice test cases below (requires localStorage mock)
+2. Write unit tests in Jest for the practice test cases below (requires localStorage mock for most test)
 3. Make sure all tests pass and work correctly

 ## Practice test cases